mithril-security/blindai/docs/docs/cloud-deployment.md

 ![](../assets/2022-02-24 12_17_25.png)

-If you can see "`SGX`" in the list, in the same way it appear on the screenshot above, **you're good to go**!
+If you can see "`SGX`" in the list, in the same way it appears on the screenshot above, **you're good to go**!
 If `SGX` is missing, you can simply install the drivers yourself with those commands:&#x20;

 ```
 wget https://download.01.org/intel-sgx/sgx-linux/2.15.1/distro/ubuntu18.04-server/sgx_linux_x64_driver_1.41.bin